chenggyf/chenggyf.github.io/_portfolio/chronicWeb.md

 ---
 2013 - 2014  Carnegie Mellon University

+I presendted this at [PervasiveHealth'14](http://pervasivehealth.org/2014/show/home).
+See the [paper](http://chengguo.info/pervasivehealth'14.pdf) and the [slides](http://chengguo.info/PervasiveHealth'14_slides.pdf) of my talk.

 Searching for health information online is becoming increasingly common.
 The variety of peer reports and facts available online is also increasing.
 Yet little is known about how users come to trust